|H3N2 canine influenza in Los Angeles County

 This strain of canine influenza was first found in the US in

-2015 when it emerged in Chicago and spread to other parts of the
+2015 when it was detected in Chicago and spread to other parts of the

-before the start of clinical signs, and for 21 days or
+before the start of clinical signs, and for at least 21 days or

 through contact with infected respiratory secretions

 (e.g. coughing, sneezing) as well as from contamination of the